acoshift/go-project-guideline/README.md

 ## Workflow

-- Everyone work on master
+- Everyone work on master (YES!!! on MASTER)
-- Only push working code, DO NOT push anything broke, other peep can not work
+- Only push working code, DO NOT push any broken code, other peep can not work
-- Always use git pull -r when can not push
+- Always use `git pull -r` when can not (or before) push
 - For new feature that will break current feature, use another branch
-- Write good code at the start, we don't review your code
+- Write good code at the start, no one will review your code
 - Trust teammate code

 ## Testing